Parenting Through Separation and Divorce Hub

 Over Six sessions with handouts and homework you'll learn:

-- What children's needs are at various ages and stages, how to meet these needs and why temperament is an important factor in how children respond to the changes and transtions inherent in divorce.
+- What children's needs are at various ages and stages, how to meet these needs and why temperament is an important factor in how children respond to the changes and transitions inherent in divorce.

 - Strategies to help each of your children feel heard and ways to connect with and support them emotionally.